 • Any food to which you are allergic or intolerant.

-2. Increase anti-inflammatory foods:
+2. Increase anti-inflammatory food intake to decrease inflammation:

 • A wide variety of fresh, whole plant foods high in anti-oxidant flavonoids.